vinhbui107/ecommerce-center/README.md

 Add movie to cart and checkout.

-Basic security for website (this is a importaint fearture in this project).
+Basic security for website (this is a importaint feature in this project).

 ## Getting Started